 Claim Example: An employee is slicing open a box or package, while tending to inventory duties, and inadvertently slices his or her hand with a box cutter, requiring a trip to the emergency room, follow-up care, and loss of wages.
 Workers Compensation insurance addresses these expenses.

-Insurance is available in all states where medical and/or recreational marijuana is legal: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New York, New Mexico, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, and West Virginia.
+Insurance is available in all states where hemp, CBD, medical and/or recreational marijuana is legal: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New York, New Mexico, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Vermont, Virginia, Utah, Washington, and West Virginia.

 Cultivation, Processing, Intellectual Property / R&D, Manufacturing, Laboratory Testing, Distribution, Transportation, Dispensary & Provisioning